weil21/my_website_raw/content/authors/admin/_index.md

 - Visitors
 ---

-I am a cognitive scientist at the Decision Neuroscience Lab at the University of Basel.
-My research interests include decision-making, risk-taking behavior, visual attention, and their interplay with episodic (long-term) memory.
+I am a User Experience Architect at Interdiscount/microspot.ch (https://www.interdiscount.ch/de; https://www.microspot.ch/de).
+My role is to investigate how we can improve our customers' experience, by for example running questionnaires or performing usability tests.